VladJuckov/VladJuckov.github.io/content/hqlines/index.md

 The other way of drawing high quality segments is using Signed Distance Field (SDF).
 We can create smooth edges by calculating the distance to it.
-Also, with SDF we can creating a nice rounded segment's ends.
+Also, with SDF we can create a nice rounded segment's ends.

 We also want to draw polygonal chains.
 Unfortunately, we can't just draw these segments on the top of each other,